briankwest/signalwire-pom/README.md

 - Create structured hierarchical prompts
 - Add sections, subsections, body text, and bullet points
-- Export to markdown or JSON
+- Export to markdown, JSON, or XML
 - Import from JSON
 - Find sections by title